 More information about the MSN program can be found in the Department of Nursing Student Handbook provided to each student upon entrance to the University.
 Policies and procedures in the handbook may exceed those outlined in this catalog.
 See the handbook for further details.

 Satisfactory completion of the MSN curriculum requires a minimum of 42 (adult/gerontology nurse practitioner) or 49 (family nurse practitioner) credit hours of graduate work.

 MSN students must obtain a grade of “B” or higher in NUR 618, NUR 620, NUR 645 and NUR 655 in order to progress in the program.
 A grade below a “B” in any of these classes will result in immediate dismissal from the program.
 No grade below “C” will be accepted toward a graduate degree or certificate completion.
 MSN/post-MSN students cannot earn more than one grade below a “B.” If they do, they can repeat up to one course, but the original grade will not be removed from their academic record.
 A second grade below “B,” regardless of grades in repeated courses, will result in academic dismissal.
 Students may withdraw from one course for academic reasons.
 Withdrawal from a second course for academic reasons will result in dismissal.
-Students who receive less than a “B/C” in a practicum course will be required to repeat that course.
+Students who receive a grade of “B/C” or less in a practicum course will be required to repeat that course.

-A student is allowed seven years from the time graduate work begins, whether at UT or elsewhere, in which to complete the degree.
+A student is allowed five years from the time graduate work begins, whether at UT or elsewhere, in which to complete the degree.
 Under certain circumstances, the student, with approval from the director, may retake outdated courses.

 NUR 600 may be waived for students who receive a score of 4.0 or higher on the analytical writing section of the GRE.

 NUR 675, 676, 685, 686: These courses each require a minimum of 224 hours of supervised clinical practice in a designated facility.